-One Thing You Don't Need is Pressure
+One Thing You Do Not Need Is Pressure...

 We don't blame you in the least.
 We certainly don't like pressure either.
 That's why you must be careful and take the time to make the best decisions possible.
 You can't make a good decision if you are being PRESSURED!